AFL Cape York House Foundation

 Rick Hanlon – Director (OAM)

 Rick is employed by AFL Queensland as General Manager, AFL Cape York Ltd. Rick first arrived in Cairns in 1998 to take up the Regional Development Manager position which he held for eight years.
 Originally from Tasmania, Rick worked in AFL game development for over 25 years and with the support of AFL Cairns Juniors has witnessed excellent growth in AFL throughout the Far North.
-Rick received life membership of AFL Cairns Juniors in 2008 and the Order of Australia Medal in 2017.
+Rick received life membership of AFL Cairns Juniors in 2008, Tasmanian Hall of Fame and the Order of Australia Medal in 2017.

 Tanya Hosch – Director